 The Department of Housing and Urban Development

-The federal Department of Housing and Urban Development (HUD), offers various rental assistance programs including housing counseling, and subsidized apartments.
+The federal Department of Housing and Urban Development offers various rental assistance programs including housing counseling, and subsidized apartments.
 Family Self-Sufficiency is one HUD program designed to reduce a family’s dependence on rental subsidies and welfare.

 The agency has compiled its affordable housing resources into one page where renters can find subsidized housing, including developments that accept Section 8 vouchers, as well as Mitchell-Lama properties, and apartments available through city and state lotteries.